ber0i/e-SparX/backend/README.md

 Replace `MONGO/POSTGRES_USER` and `MONGO/POSTGRES_PASSWORD` with your credentials of choice you used in the `.env` file in the project's root directory.

 Next, install all dependencies.
-For this, create a new virtual environment, activate the environment and then run:
+For this, create a new virtual environment (use Python version 3.12), activate the environment and then run:

 ```bash
 pip install -e ".[dev]"